opengeospatial/HY_Features/section_7.md

 The HY\_CatchmentAggregate feature type (Figure 25) specializes the HY\_Catchment as a set of non-overlapping dendritic and interior catchments arranged in an encompassing catchment.
 This allows description of multiple inflows into a catchment aggregate through several hydrologically discrete sub-catchments each with a single inflow, and contributing to a joined outflow of the catchment aggregate, including the 'nillable' outflow of interior catchments.
 Nillable is meant to signify that the outfall exists, in the for of flow to the subsurface or atmosphere but is unknown in a given implementation.
 The catchment aggregate may be part of a containing catchment at the next higher level of hierarchy, which consists of similar-scale neighboring catchments.
 The catchment aggregate does not necessarily imply a series of nested containing catchments.
 It primarily allows navigation to the 'highest' level system (total drainage basin) as typically used for reporting purposes.

-![Figure 25: Catchment aggregate (UML class diagram)](figs/fig25.png) Figure 25: Catchment aggregate (UML class diagram)
+![Figure 25: Catchment aggregate (UML class diagram)](figs/fig25.png) Figure 25: Catchment aggregate (UML class diagram, [/req/hy_hydrofeature/hydrocomplex/catchmentaggregate](/req/hy_hydrofeature/hydrocomplex/catchmentaggregate) )

 HY\_CatchmentAggregate inherits from generalization the *outflow*, *inflow*, *containing Catchment*, *containedCatchment*, *conjointCatchment*, *upperCatchment*, *lowerCatchment*, and *realisation* properties, and associates the *exorheicDrainage* and *endorheicDrainage*.